witny23/csci_441_meteor_challenges/campaign/README.md

-dynamic classes and scss functions challenge (vid 34a)
+comment, link, and style challenge: Challenge - vid 35a

 GOALS

-    practice with dynamic classes and scss functions as found in the following videos/git repo
+    practice with components, db comm and links

     https://github.com/witny23/441_meteor_lecture_project.git

-    34a - dynamic classes and scss functions.mp4: git checkout e8b32f9a2a1cb219f51f1c15c37eb813ae6c38cd
+    35a - video gitHub 35a - reply and link challenge.mp4: git checkout 7667ff99d4e1ab5295d0a916e95ebddca42e65cb

 INSTRUCTIONS

     Found on main.html when program is running or in imports/ui/Instructions.js